The Blegen Library is a non-circulating library. No book may leave the library premises.

 - You are kindly requested to present all papers and bags to the receptionist for search when leaving the library.

-- Remember to leave items like: handbags, briefcases, plastic bags, computer cases in the lockers available for temporary storage at the Reception area.
+- Remember to leave items like: handbags, briefcases, plastic bags, in the lockers available for temporary storage at the Reception area.
 Please use a locker only during the time you are actually in the building, and return the key when you leave.

 - You are requested to switch off your mobile phones or keep them in silent mode and remember that you should not use them for conversations anywhere in the library.